ficaa1/ficaa1.github.io/_posts/2025-07-18-homelab-plex-server.md

 ### The Hardware and The "Why"

-My server is a [Explain your hardware here, e.g., a Dell Optiplex with an NVIDIA Quadro P400].
+My server is an old PC I had with a 4th gen intel cpu and a cheap GTX 1050Ti.
 The key component is the NVIDIA GPU.
 By passing this GPU through to the Plex Docker container, Plex can use the dedicated encoding/decoding chips on the GPU (NVENC/NVDEC) to transcode video streams.
 This is vastly more efficient than using the CPU and is essential for a smooth multi-user